gmedina-de/Fluentness/README.md

 ## Technologies
 This project is based on these technologies:
-- Java 8, specifically OpenJDK
+- Java 8, implemented by OpenJDK
-- Maven
+- JPA, implemented by EclipseLink
-- JUnit
+- JUnit for unit testing
-- EclipseLink (JPA)
+- Maven for building and distributing
 - Sun integrated HttpServer
-- Scriptina font and Inkscape for the logo artwork
+- Scriptina font and Inkscape for the artwork
 - Engagement :heart:

 ## License